ncatlab/nlab-content/pages/18126.md

 ###### Proof

-A path connected component is always connected by lemma \ref{ConnectedPathConnectedSpace}, and in a locally path-connected space is it also open (prop. \ref{InLocallyPathConnectedSpaceThePathConnectedComponentsAreOpen}).
+A path connected component is always connected by lemma \ref{ConnectedPathConnectedSpace}, and in a locally path-connected space it is also open, by prop. \ref{InLocallyPathConnectedSpaceThePathConnectedComponentsAreOpen}.
-This means that the path-connected components are maximal connected suspaces, and hence must be the connected components.
+This implies that the path-connected components are maximal connected subspaces, and hence must be the connected components.

 Conversely let $U$ be a connected component.
 It is now sufficient to see that this is path-connected.
 Suppose it were not, then it would be covered by